MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-migrate-ssis.md

     ```
     $ dtexec /F \<package name \> /DE <protection password>
     ```

-## Limitations and known issues
+## Connect to ODBC sources and destinations

-**ODBC connections**.
 With SSIS on Linux CTP 2.1 Refresh and later, SSIS packages can use ODBC connections on Linux.
 This functionality has been tested with the SQL Server and the MySQL ODBC drivers, but is also expected to work with any Unicode ODBC driver that observes the ODBC specification.
 At design time, you can provide either a DSN or a connection string to connect to the ODBC data; you can also use Windows authentication.
 For more info, see the [blog post announcing ODBC support on Linux](https://blogs.msdn.microsoft.com/ssis/2017/06/16/odbc-is-supported-in-ssis-on-linux-ssis-helsinki-ctp2-1-refresh/).

+## Limitations and known issues

 **Paths**.
 SSIS on Linux does not support Linux-style paths, but maps Windows-style paths to Linux-style paths at run time.
 Provide Windows-style paths in your SSIS packages.
 Then, for example, SSIS on Linux maps the Windows-style path `C:\test` to the Linux-style path `/test`.

 **Deploying packages**.
 You can only store packages in the file system on Linux in this release.
 The SSIS Catalog database and the legacy SSIS service are not available on Linux for package deployment and storage.

 **Scheduling packages**.
 You can't use SQL Agent on Linux to schedule package execution in this release.
+You can use Linux system scheduling tools such as `cron` to schedule packages.

 **Other limitations and known issues**.
 The following features are not supported in this release when you run SSIS packages on Linux:
   - SSIS Catalog database